jampez77/motor_blind/README.md

 Click on the `My_Helper.h` tab, that is where you will add your WiFi credentials for your home network & your MQTT details.

+If you are using this project for multiple blinds then you will need to change the `mqttName` from 'studyBlind' to something else unique so that it's picked up as a separate device in HA.

+NOTE: Data sent to HA is given specific memory allocation and will be truncated if the `mqttName` is too long.
+Keep this name below 10 characters.
+If you would like a longer name then you will need to increase the allocated memory of the `DynamicJsonDocument`s in `sendConfigDetailsToHA`.

+You should use Home Assistant to change the entity names for new devices.
+This can be done by clicking on the entity in the MQTT integrations section and edit the Name / Icon / Entity ID.

 **Wiring**

 Wiring is very similar to the original version described [here](https://www.thingiverse.com/thing:2392856) with one key difference.
 We connect `IN4` to `D5` as I `D4` on the NodeMCU is the builtin LED, that is used to show any connection problem.